 Kyocera Corp.’s distinctive management system seeks to promote profitable growth by extreme decentralization — with thousands of small, customer-focused business units.

-The authors note that Kyocera’s system is better suited for business environments characterized by intense competition and fast technological change, because companies in such environments require decentralized structures.
+- Amoeba management is best suited for business environments characterized by intense competition and fast technological change.